thierrymoudiki/thierrymoudiki.github.io/_posts/2024-10-14-genericboosting-r.md

 I think (?)
 I finally wrapped my head around the process of creating an R package from a Python package systematically, using `reticulate`.
 By default when _onload_ ing, `reticulate` creates a Python virtual environment in the working directory (should ask).
 Then [you need to tell R](https://github.com/Techtonique/mlsauce_r/blob/main/R/zzz.R) where to find the Python packages: in that virtual environment.

 Keep it mind that there are many layers here: Cython, C, Python, R, and the R package interface, so it **may** not work on your machine.
 I only tested it on Linux Ubuntu 20.04.
+Also, every model presented below is using its default hyperparameters...

 ```R
 devtools::install_github("Techtonique/mlsauce_r")